-ISO16363 for Auditors and Managers of Digital Repositories (the OAIS 2 day course covers the first 6 modules)
+ISO16363 for Auditors and Managers of Digital Repositories in 4 days or 5 days

 1 | Introduction | Introduction – outline of the course including origins and context |